Archflow

 Best Practices

-• Version before major changes --- Create a version before significant architecture modifications
+• Clone before major changes --- Create a version before significant architecture modifications

 • Use meaningful names --- "v2.0 - Microservices Migration" is more useful than "Version 5"